The Maltese Incident: Harry and Meg Series Book One by Russell Moran

 Sideswiped is book one in Matt Blake Legal Thrillers (The Reformers-book two is coming soon).
 Also available The Gray Ship, The Thanksgiving Gang, A Time of Fear, and The Skies of Time (all four books in the Time Magnet series).
 The Shadows of Terror, The Scent of Revenge (books one and two in the Patterns Series).

-I, Theodocia McLean, endorse Sideswiped: A Matt Blake Novel by Russell F. Moran.
+I endorse Sideswiped: A Matt Blake Novel by Russell F. Moran.
 The author dedicates this book to the State and Government law enforcement community who dedicate their lives to keep us safe.
-I purchased this book from Kindle.
-This review was completed on October 2, 2015.
+I reviewed this book from a Kindle and the reviewed was completed on October 2, 2015.

 Genre: Mystery, Thriller & Suspense, Thrillers, Legal, Spies & Politics, Terrorism